Challenges of variational quantum optimization with measurement shot noise: Results

-To exhaustively assess the QAOA performance, we repeat the procedure described in section~\ref{sec:vqe}, exploring different combinations of $n_{\mathrm{iter}}$ and $M$.
-Again, this allows us to identify the optimal number of function calls $n_{\mathrm{calls}}^*$ for the target cumulative success probability $F_{\mathrm{succ}}$ and problem size $L$.
-For each choice of $n_{\mathrm{iter}}$ and $M$, 1000 circuit executions are performed starting from random uniformly-distributed parameters.
+To exhaustively assess the QAOA performance, we repeat the procedure described in Sec.\,\ref{sec:vqe}, exploring different combinations of $n_{\mathrm{iter}}$ and $M$.
+Again, this allows us to identify the optimal number of function calls, $n_{\mathrm{calls}}^*$, for the target cumulative success probability $F_{\mathrm{succ}}$ and problem size $L$.
+For each choice of $n_{\mathrm{iter}}$ and $M$, 1000 circuit executions are performed starting from random uniformly distributed parameters.
 Notably, for all considered success probabilities $F_{\mathrm{succ}}$, the number of function calls is well described by the exponential scaling law $n_{\mathrm{calls}}^*\sim 2^{kL}$, with $k\simeq 0.4$.
-This corresponds to an approximately quadratic speed-up as compared to the exact enumeration.
-Given that the choice of the classical optimizer may change the observed scaling, in ~\ref{appendix:spsa}, we test also the SPSA algorithm~\cite{705889}.
+This corresponds to an approximately quadratic speedup as compared to the exact enumeration.
+Given that the choice of the classical optimizer may change the observed scaling, in Appendix~\ref{appendix:spsa}, we also test the simultaneous perturbation stochastic approximation (SPSA) algorithm~\cite{705889}.
 We find that the SPSA and COBYLA results are compatible.
 We further test this finding on a more challenging system, namely, the disordered Ising model.
-The results are shown in figure~\ref{fig:qaoa}\,(d-f).
-Also in this case they are averaged over 30 realizations of the random couplings and fields of the problem Hamiltonian.
+The results are shown in Figs.\,\ref{fig:qaoa}(d)-\ref{fig:qaoa}(f).
+Also, in this case they are averaged over 30 realizations of the random couplings and fields of the problem Hamiltonian.
 Similarly to the ferromagnetic case, we observe a profitable scaling, namely, $k\in[0.5,0.8]$, to be compared with the full enumeration, corresponding to $k = 1$.
 However, in this case, extracting the scaling exponent is more difficult, because $n_{\mathrm{calls}}$ needs to be increased to reach large $F_{\mathrm{succ}}$, leading to prohibitive computational times for large problem sizes.
 Notably, both for the ferromagnetic and the disordered problem Hamiltonians, increasing the circuit depth from $d= 2$ to 4 does not substantially affect the scaling.